Midtown Phoenix neighborhood in Phoenix, Arizona

 Is Midtown Phoenix a good investment right now?+

-Based on current ARMLS data, Midtown Phoenix has shown consistent appreciation that outpaces the broader market, driven by strong demand and limited inventory in this desirable location.
-The $500K median, 35-day average days on market, and 62 walk score provide a factual baseline for evaluating the area.
+Midtown Phoenix has a median of $500K, positioned above the city median in a location with demonstrated demand.
+The median price and 62 walk score provide a factual baseline for evaluating the area; neighborhood-level pace data is not published at this granularity, so current comparable sales are the ground truth.
 Real estate investment performance depends on purchase price, holding period, and market timing - not just neighborhood reputation.
 Consult current comparable sales data before making a decision.

 About This Guide

-The pricing and market analysis for Midtown Phoenix comes from current ARMLS records analyzed by Venture REI.
+The pricing and market analysis for Midtown Phoenix reflects published market data reviewed by Incyte Realty (see the update date on this page).
 Frank Vazquez and team provide no-pressure consultations for buyers and sellers navigating this market.